ietf-wg-cellar/ebml-specification/specification.markdown

 ### \<documentation> Element

-Within an EBML Schema, the XPath of `<documentation>` attribute is `/EBMLSchema/element/documentation`.
+Within an EBML Schema, the XPath of `<documentation>` element is `/EBMLSchema/element/documentation`.

 The `<documentation>` element provides additional information about the EBML Element.
 Within the `<documentation>` element the following XHTML [@!W3C.SPSD-xhtml-basic-20180327] elements MAY be used: `<a>`, `<br>`, `<strong>`.